Students in the Infectious Diseases Training Program work with their mentor and graduate advisor to develop an individualized program of study.

 - BIMS 8380 – Basics of Study Design and Practical Statistics

-Coincident with formal coursework, students are given the opportunity to develop oral presentation skills by participating in monthly research in progress seminars, journal club, annual ID/BD Research Day, and attend weekly ID or BD seminars.
+Coincident with formal coursework, students are given the opportunity to develop oral presentation skills by participating in bi-weekly research in progress seminars, monthly translational journal club, and annual ID/BD Research Day.
+Students attend and help host bi-weekly ID or Global Biothreats seminars to expand their cutting-edge knowledge in these topic areas.